nazhduck/fullstack-javascript-project-44/README.md

 # Brain Games (JavaScript)

 "Brain Games" – a collection of five console games inspired by popular brain-boosting apps.
 Each game poses a series of questions that require correct answers.
-Get three correct answers and the game ends; get one wrong and the player has to replay the game.
+Get three correct answers and the game ends; make one mistake and you have to replay the game.

 Games: